Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Supportive sit for upright posture Seat can feel firmer than non-sleeper sofa

-Performance-fabric positioning for daily use Hosting features add cost vs. standard sofa
+Performance-fabric options for daily use Hosting features add cost vs. standard sofa

 Crate & Barrel Oceanside 89 Queen Sleeper Sofa